gopher-lab/gopher-updater/README.md

 ### Connectivity

-`RPC_URL` - URL to connect to the Cosmos chain REST API.
+`API_URL` - URL to connect to the Cosmos chain REST API.
 Default is `http://localhost:1317`.

 ### Docker parameters